Everyone wants to achieve better search engine rankings. That’s because organic search traffic is a proven driver of business growth.

 Check the page load time, too.
 Quicksprout is a little high, at more than 3 seconds.
 Aim for under 2 seconds for a really fast site and under 1 second for mobile devices.
-According to research cited by eConsultancy, 47% of Americans expect sites to load in under 2 seconds.
+According to research cited by eConsultancy, 47% of Americans expect page content to load in under 2 seconds.

-Check site health: After looking at keyword rank and site speed, assess the health of your site before you start to optimize.
+Check site health: After looking at keyword search engine rank and site speed, assess the health of your site before you start to optimize.
 Have you experienced a sudden drop in organic traffic after months or years of consistency?
 Are you wondering whether Google has deindexed (or banned) your site?

 If you want to know for sure, use PixelGroove’s Google penalty checker tool.
 Input your URL and click “Check!”

 If everything looks fine, you’ll soon get a message.